nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/implementation-example.md

 about: 'This issue template should be used to discuss concrete action items regarding example implementations of our WG mapping recommendations. '
 title: 'implementation example: [ADD YOUR CONCISE ISSUE TITLE HERE] '
-labels: example implementation
+labels: approach assessment, mapping recommendation
 assignees: ''

 ---

 This issue is associated with the charter epic #8.

-# What mapping validation aspect(s) does this issue address?
+# What implementation example aspect(s) does this issue address?
 [please provide further resources whenever possible]

 # What further steps are needed to be taken or discussed by/in our WG regarding this issue?